ATS AI Quality Inspection Case Study

 Evolving Problem Description

 The system was then installed at site, and product straight off the manufacturing line was run through to collect initial data.
-At this point, it was observed there were air bubbles in the media when freshly filled which caused the meniscus to be artificially high.
+At this point, it was observed that there were air bubbles in the media when freshly filled, which caused the meniscus to be artificially high.
 As the customer ran the inspection system with these new challenges, every image was saved to the vision PC, allowing for review of the data and for further inspection development.

 - The appearance of the air bubbles varied in size, shape, location and contrast.
 This makes bubble detection a difficult take if using traditional vision tools;